Gavin1937/encunzip/README.txt

 SYNOPSIS
        python3 encunzip.py OPERATION ENCODING file.zip OUTPUTDIR

+       you can set encunzip.py to an executable file and use:
+       ./encunzip.py OPERATION ENCODING file.zip OUTPUTDIR

 DESCRIPTION
        Unzip zip file with non utf-8 encodings.
        This tool is aiming to simplify command "unzip -O encoding" with a small ENCODING TABLE contians commonly used encodings.